D.Phil., Sociology, University of Oxford, 2012

 Drugs and Society (SOCI 387)

-Sociology of health and illness; substance use; HIV/AIDS; urban health; sociology of work and economic life; health disparities; research participation; research methods, especially longitudinal and mixed-methods research
+Sociology of health and illness; substance use; urban health; sociology of work and economic life; health disparities; research participation; research methods, especially longitudinal, experimental and mixed-methods research

 *indicates supervised student co-author

 Boyd, J., Richardson, L., Anderson, S., Kerr, T., Small, W., McNeil, R. (2018).
 Transitions in illegal income generation among people who use drugs: A qualitative study on recycling and vulnerability to violence.
 International Journal of Drug Policy.
-(In Press)
+59, 36-43.

 Conyers, L., Richardson, L., Datti, P., Koch, L., Misrock, M. (2017)